 The startup ecosystem of India is changing day by day and this evolution has caught the fancy of the investors worldwide.
-Every now and then, a success story like ‘Postman’, Flipkart etc. find its way to the first page of the business newspapers.
-The land holds more promises and this evolution will result in raising of more giants.
+Every now and then, a success story like ‘Postman’, Flipkart, etc. finds its way to the first page of the business newspapers.
+The land holds more promises and this evolution will result in the raising of more giants.

 For this, enough corporations with cash on their balance sheets are needed …allowing them to go for acquisitions.
 Also, needed is money flowing back through the investment life cycle.

-Some action could already be seen on this front.
-This and many more indicators point to the fact that the Indian Startup Ecosystem is fast coming of age and you can really expect it to grow manifolds from here in the coming 3-4 years.
+Some actions could already be seen on this front.
+This and many more indicators point to the fact that the Indian Startup Ecosystem is a fast coming of age and you can really expect it to grow manifolds from here in the coming 3-4 years.

-Ecosystem enablers viz funding platforms, accelerators etc have begun to maneuver on from the supporter stage, to getting more and more active on the piping hot ideas.
-They have increasingly started pouring in more money and this will lead to the decrease of the number of steps required for the startup to scale.
-The lead time for a startup to grow into a company bankable by VCs is therefore reducing drastically.
+Ecosystem enablers viz funding platforms, accelerators etc have begun to maneuver on from the supporter stage to getting more and more active on the piping hot ideas.
+They have increasingly started pouring in more money and this will lead to a decrease in the number of steps required for the startup to scale.
+The lead time for a startup to grow into a company bankable by VCs is, therefore, reducing drastically.

 Demand for Increased competence: